Casino di Villa Boncompagni Ludovisi: Intended sale

 Prince Nicolò Boncompagni Ludovisi, in 2018, followed by an inheritance dispute between his widow, Princess Rita Boncompagni Ludovisi, and his three sons.

-The villa, which requires an estimated 10 million euros of restoration work, was put up for auction by a notary on January 18, 2022, with bidding to start at €471 million; there were no offers.
+The villa, which requires an estimated 10 million euros of restoration work, was put up for auction by a notary on 18 January 2022, with bidding to start at €471 million; there were no offers.
 Ultimately the villa had been offered for sale five times by January 2023 with opening bid ultimately reduced to €145m, but with no bids.
 A judge ruled that the property was not being properly maintained after the collapse of a wall, and that Princess Rita, who was living in the villa, had organised unauthorised tours—she denied that.
 He ordered her to vacate the property within 60 days, but she refused.
 A further auction was scheduled for April 2023.
+On 20 April 2023, Princess Rita was evicted from the premises.